 Trusted House Sitters has made this into an all-in-one service for people looking to make some extra money, by simply watching and sometimes staying in a house.

 You might be the kind of person who just always needs to be working and stimulating your life with activity.

 If working from home, or running your own business does not seem your speed, there are also a lot of available jobs outside those criteria.

-While they might not all be “night jobs” we are simply referring to jobs that you can work whenever you are not in class.
+While they might not all be “night jobs” we are simply referring to part-time jobs that you can work whenever you are not in class.

 It’s not a coincidence that most college towns have their fair share of bars, so bartending is one of the most popular part time college jobs around.